ozwaldorf/iron-grid/README.md

 width : 375
 screenFormat = s

-Apply logging on iron-grid one at a time.
-If not you will be disturb because each iron-grid can manage its screen formats
+It is recomended to only apply logging on iron-grid one at a time.
+If not, you will be disturb because each iron-grid can manage its screen formats.
+Because of the ability for an element to have it's own breakpoints, the console may become cluttered and confusing with multiple logs.